SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 proc sql; select * from sashelp.prdsale where precise < 20 intersect select * from sashelp.prdsale where prodtype = "OFFICE"; quit;

-- The INTERSECT operator produces rows which are widespread to each query.
+- The INTERSECT operator produces rows that are widespread to each query.

 Accessing Rows from the Combination of Two Queries (UNION)